This page is managed by Dr. Thomas Edgar, The University of Texas at Austin

 - University of Colorado Boulder: More than 80 short screencasts videos for process control.
 Also available on Youtube.

-- Georgia Institute of Technology: 10 process control screencasts
+- Georgia Institute of Technology (with LearnChemE): 17 process control screencasts and accompanying MATLAB script

 - Python for Process Control (Brigham Young University): 20 screencasts